 The scholarship begins with the first academic term (quarter, trimester, semester), after the student successfully completes the preparatory language courses, if required.

-The scholarship duration varies on the program and level of study:
+The scholarship duration varies depending on the program and level of study:

 The terms and conditions are as follows:

-It is the responsibility of the applicant to ensure that all documents required by mail and email are received by the deadline.
-The scholarship administrator, the Canadian Bureau for International Education (CBIE), will not accept incomplete files.
+It is the responsibility of the applicant to ensure that any documents sent by mail are received by the deadline.
+CBIE will not accept incomplete files.
 Supporting documents, other than the ones requested, will not be accepted.

-All applicants will be contacted by CBIE in October 2015 regarding the status of their application.
+All applicants will be contacted by January 2017 regarding the status of their application.

 Applicants must ensure that a permanent email address is included in the application.

 The final selection of scholarship recipients is made by the host country.
 The Government of Mexico will send a notification to successful candidates only.